Robert-van-Engelen/ForthMSX/doc/words.md

 ___
 ### FIB
-_fileid -- c-addr u_
+_fileid -- c-addr_

-the file input buffer of size u associated with fileid;
+the file input buffer associated with fileid;
-used by INCLUDE-FILE, INCLUDE, INCLUDED, otherwise free to use
+used by INCLUDE-FILE, INCLUDE, INCLUDED

 ___
 ### BIN